muddv/rock-paper-scissors/README.md

-This is console-only implementation of rock paper scissors.
-Made as part of Odin Project curriculum.
+this is temporary repo for gui implementation